AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-dynamic-routes.md

 ![Dynamic routes and editable components](./assets/spa-dynamic-routes/intro.png)

-The Adventure Detail SPA route is defined as `/adventure:path` where `path` is the path to the WKND Adventure (Content Fragment) to display details about.
+The Adventure Detail SPA route is defined as `/adventure/:slug` where `slug` is a unique identifier property on the Adventure Content Fragment.

 ## Map the SPA URLs to AEM Pages